geudde/attic-chest/pages/13.reference/01.porden/docs.md

 To speed the hours on pinions of delight,

-Till day should rise, unlooked for, on the night !
+Till day should rise, unlooked for, on the night!

 But one rash promise that has sealed my doom